Skip to Content

 Here lies the danger, because the loss is mild, it can be more subtle than obvious.
 Thus making it easier to disregard.

-It’s not uncommon for people to nod along in meetings, hoping they’ve caught enough of the conversation to stay on track.
-Over time, this approach can lead to embarrassing misunderstandings, missed opportunities, or strained social interactions.
+It’s not uncommon for people to agree silently in meetings, hoping they’ve caught enough of the conversation to stay on track.
+Over time, this method can result in embarrassing misunderstandings, missed opportunities, or strained social interactions.

 Listening fatigue comes into play